sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/s1-to-s2/rotation-speed/README.md

 Calculating the speed of rotation depends on how far away said point is from the pivots.
 The closer the point is to either of the pivots, the less rotational speed it will endure, and the farther away from the pivots, the greater.

-We can use basic trigonometry and some simplifying assumptions (Earth is a sphere) to calculate rotational speed.
+We can use basic trigonometry and a simplifying assumption (that Earth is a sphere) to calculate rotational speed.

 If:
 - theta is the angle between a point and the closest pivot